-Internal walls
+Internal Walls

-Repair category 1
+Repair Category 1

 Notes No significant defects evident.

-Floors including sub-floors
+Floors including Sub-floors

-Repair category 1
+Repair Category 1

-Notes No significant defects evident.
+Notes No significant defects evident, however, there is some localised loose flooring.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.